alexandrsashin/useful-frontend/README.md

 North America’s largest front-end development firm, specializing in React and Angular: https://rangle.io

 ## Libraries
 Lebab transpiles your ES5 code to ES6/ES7: https://lebab.io
+GreenSock Animation Platform (GSAP) is a suite of tools for scripted, high-performance HTML5 animations: https://greensock.com
+CreateJS (a suite of JavaScript libraries and tools designed for working with HTML5): http://createjs.com

 ## Angular
 Official documentation on Angular: https://angular.io